SKorean court gives Samsung scion prison term over bribery

 Injae Lee, an attorney who leads Lee Jae-yong’s defense team, expressed regret over the court’s decision, saying that the “essence of the case is that a former president abused power to infringe upon the freedom and property rights of a private company.”

 He didn’t specifically say whether there would be an appeal.
-Samsung did not issue a statement over the ruling.
+Samsung didn’t issue a statement over the ruling.

 Lee Jae-yong helms the Samsung group in his capacity as vice chairman of Samsung Electronics, one of the world’s largest makers of computer chips and smartphones.